 Once the process is completed, try to use the File Explorer and see if it is now working properly.

-In rare cases, the problem could be due to the System Files becoming damaged or corrupted.
+In rare cases, the problem could be due to the System Files becoming damaged or corrupted on your computer.